steve-maddox/chemevol-sjm/README.md

 * in evolve.py:

     * in ChemModel changed the load_sfh_and_inflow to normalize the SFH using proper dt steps, and made defn of dt consistent throughout.

+    * in ChemModel added extra parameter 'out_model' in the outflows entry to choose the model used to define the outflow.
+Needs to be 'nelson' or 'feldmann'

     * removing several in-line loops and using array assignments instead.
 This required a couple of changes to variables to make sure they were numpy arrays instead of lists.

     * using a lookup table to get redshift as a function of t, to speed up compared to multiple calls to z_at_value() which does lengthy numerical integrals for each call.